Affordable and social housing

 The provincial government provides rental assistance for low-income working families with children and low-income seniors.

 BC Housing is a crown corporation.
-It reports to the Minister of Municipal Affairs and Housing.
+It reports to the Attorney General and the Minister Responsible for Housing.

 The Province is committed to addressing the housing and support needs for people who are homeless.